 Under no circumstances are students permitted to use mobile phones or messaging devices during school hours.
 Parents are advised to phone the School Office, as messages will be passed on directly to the student.
 If a situation arises where a parent deems it necessary for a student to carry a phone, the phone must be kept in the student's school bag and not used for sending or receiving calls or messages during school hours.
 The school accepts no responsibility if an electronic device is damaged or stolen.

 MONEY

 Students are discouraged from bringing large amounts of money to school.
 If, however this is required, students are to bring the money to the School Office upon their arrival at school.
-Small change may be brought to school for the tuck shop wh

 MOTTO